mikeheul/next-mailer-app/README.md

 ## Overview

-This is a simple React application that allows users to send emails via a form.
+This is a simple Next.js application that allows users to send emails via a form.
 Users can enter their email address, name, subject, and message body.
 The application also supports dark mode, enhancing user experience.

 Dark mode             |  Light Mode :-------------------------:|:-------------------------: